Soccer is a game in which children are continuously growing and developing. To ensure that each child in MAYSA has a chance to receive a

 We are happy to try to answer your questions, however please refer to the state website

 Wisconsin Youth Soccer Association for the most complete information.
+(Look under 'Admin' for Risk Management (Coach Passes) and 'Coaches' for classes.)

 NOTE: CLUBS WISHING TO HOST A COACH CLINIC IN YOUR AREA, click here